cryptotechguru/EDENomicon/Projects/2020-Pilot-Project/EDEN-Pilot-Example.md

 - Profile Step 1.4: The farmer creates a claim to a farm practice: "Organic farming only"

-- Profile Step 1.5: The farmer associates all 3 claims to his farm's network identity.
+- Profile Step 1.5: The farmer associates all three claims to his farm's network identity.
-              <br> Peers inquiring about this farm ID on the network will be able to view all 3 notarized claims.
+              <br> Peers inquiring about this farm ID on the network will be able to view all three notarized claims.

-- Profile Step 1.6: The farmer creates an evidence transaction pointing to usda.gov organic certification status.
+- Profile Step 1.6: The farmer creates an evidence of the transaction pointing to an independant certification company (such as https://cleangreencertified.com/).

-- Profile Step 1.7: The farmer associates the "Organic farming only" claim with the "usda.gov" evidence record.
+- Profile Step 1.7: The farmer associates the "Organic farming only" claim with the "cleangreencertified.com" evidence record.

 ### CREATING A PRODUCT BATCH HISTORY: